preloader

 Microcks Jenkins plugin is available and can be downloaded from Central Maven repository.
 Just get the HPI file and install it on your Jenkins master your preferred way.

-This plugin is using identified Service Account when connecting to Microcks API.
-It is also able to manage multiple Microcks instances and hide the technical details from your Jobs using Microcks plugins.
+This plugin uses the identified Service Account when connecting to Microcks API.
+It can also manage multiple Microcks instances and hide the technical details from your Jobs using Microcks plugins.

 As a Jenkins administrator, go to the Manage Jenkins page and find the Microcks section.
-You should be able to add and configure as many instance of Microcks installation as you want like in the 2 configured in screenshot below:
+You should be able to add and configure as many instances of Microcks installation as you want, like the 2 configured in the screenshot below:

 image

-• A Name will be used by your Jobs or Pipelines as a reference of an environment,
+• A Name will be used by your Jobs or Pipelines as a reference to an environment,

 • The API URL is the endpoint of your Microcks server receiving API calls,

 • The Credentials to use for authenticating the Service Account and allowing it to retrieve an OAuth token.
-These are Credentials that should be registered into Jenkins,
+These are Credentials that should be registered in Jenkins,

-• The Disable Cert Validation can be check if you have are using auto-signed certificates for example.
+• The Disable Cert Validation can be checked if you are using auto-signed certificates, for example.

 3. Using the Jenkins plugin